nais/doc/docs/addons/mongodb-in-gcp.md

 # MongoDB in GKE

 !!! info "Disclaimer"
-    Nais does not officially support MongoDB in GKE, however one can easily set up one manually.
-The team is responsible for maintenance and upgrades.
+    Nais does not support MongoDB in GKE, however one can easily set up one manually.
+Your team is responsible for maintenance and upgrades.

 First create your MongoDB-instance with the following StatefulSet.
 The following example creates an instance with three replicas using a pre-existing storage-class.
 The storage-class is a cluster-wide resource.